automuteus/automuteus/README.md

 ## Environment Variables
 - `DISCORD_BOT_TOKEN`: The Bot Token used by the bot to authenticate with Discord.
+- `DISCORD_BOT_TOKEN_2`: (Optional) A second Bot Token to be used to issue 1/2 of the mute/deafen requests to Discord.
+If you play in larger groups of 8+ people, this is recommended to not be rate-limited (delayed) by Discord when rounds change!

 ### Advanced.
 Only configure these variables if you know what you're doing
 - `PORT`: The port the Bot will use for incoming Socket.io communications from the capture client.
 Defaults to 8123
 - `SERVER_URL`: The externally-accessible URL for *this* instance of the discord bot.
-For example, `automute.us`.
+For example, `http://test.com`.
 This is used to provide the linking URI to the capture, via the Direct Message the bot sends you when typing `.au new` (in conjunction with the PORT above).
+**You must specify `http://` or `https://` accordingly as part of the URL**
 - `NUM_SHARDS`: How many total bot shard instances you'll be running in your current stack.
 - `SHARD_ID`: The specific ID of this bot instance.
 Should always be *strictly less* than the NUM_SHARDS.
 (0-indexed)

 ## Google Firestore Config (Optional)
-- `GOOGLE_APPLICATION_CREDENTIALS`: Credentials used to access the Google Firestore API and create/update config documents.
-If specified, be sure to specify the following PROJECTID below as well.
+- `GOOGLE_APPLICATION_CREDENTIALS`: Path to credentials JSON file used to access the Google Firestore API and create/update config documents.
+If specified, be sure to specify the following PROJECT_ID below as well.
-` `FIRESTORE_PROJECTID`: The specific Project ID for the Firestore operations you intend this bot to use.
+` `FIRESTORE_PROJECT_ID`: The specific Project ID for the Firestore operations you intend this bot to use.

 ## Deploy to Heroku
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)